olefjaerestad/vscode-speech-to-text/README.md

 ## Known Issues

 - The speed of the extension depends on the speed of your connection.
 This is a limitation of the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API).
 Might be worth checking out other speech recognition alternatives.
+- Compiling the `client` folder separately is tedious.
+Should look into a fix.

 ## Resources
 - [https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API)